Al-Shorta SC: Supporters

 Al-Shorta playing in front of their supporters at Al-Shaab Stadium in 2022.

 Al-Shorta are one of the most widely supported clubs in Iraq.
 In a poll conducted on the Asian Football Confederation's official website in 2020, Al-Shorta ranked as the second most popular club in Iraq behind rivals Al-Zawraa.
 Al-Shorta are also the second-most followed Iraqi club on both Facebook and Twitter, behind Al-Zawraa.

 Ultras Green Harp is an ultras group that was formed in 2012 at the start of the 2012–13 season and has grown to become one of Iraq's largest fan groups.
 It is a self-financed group that travels to both home and away matches across Iraq, providing flags and banners for fans to wave during the game.
 Before kickoff, the Ultras Green Harp members often hold up a large banner which can vary depending on the opposition.
 Another prominent fan group called Majaneen Al-Qithara was founded in 2017.

 Rivalries

 Al-Shorta are one of the top four clubs in Baghdad along with Al-Quwa Al-Jawiya, Al-Zawraa, and Al-Talaba; these four clubs together contest the Baghdad derbies.
-The Baghdad derbies are often considered to be the most important games of a season and they are usually held at neutral venues such as Al-Shaab Stadium to accommodate a larger number of spectators.
+The Baghdad derbies are often considered to be the most important games of a season and they are often held at neutral venues such as Al-Shaab Stadium to accommodate a larger number of spectators.

 Al-Shorta's rivalry with Al-Quwa Al-Jawiya is the longest-standing, with its origins dating back to the 1930s.
 Al-Quwa Al-Jawiya are also Al-Shorta's local rivals as the two clubs' stadiums are located within a short distance of each other on Falastin Street.

 Al-Shorta also compete in the "Al-Dakhiliya derbies" with fellow Ministry of Interior clubs Al-Hudood and Aliyat Al-Shorta.